-Direct-To-Consumer Medicine: Quick And Discreet, But What's Lost?
+Perspective: Direct-To-Consumer Medicine Can Be Quick And Discreet, But What's Lost?

-If you're on Instagram, or if you've taken the New York City Subway lately, chances are you've heard of Hims, the men's health and wellness company with a penchant for advertisements featuring suggestive cacti and eggplants against pastel backgrounds.
-The web-based startup targets the young male demographic with skincare products, multivitamins, and erectile dysfunction medications.
+If you're on Instagram or if you've taken the New York City subway lately, chances are you've heard of Hims, the men's health and wellness company with a penchant for advertisements featuring suggestive cacti and eggplants against pastel backgrounds.
+The Web-based startup targets the young male demographic with skin care products, multivitamins and erectile dysfunction medications.

 In January, just a few months after its first birthday, the company joined Silicon Valley's vaunted "unicorn" club: It received a venture-capital investment that put its valuation at $1 billion.